arg3t/distbench/README.md

 }
 ```

-The `#[framework::config]` attribute marks fields that should be loaded from the configuration file:
+The `#[distbench::config]` attribute marks fields that should be loaded from the configuration file:

 - Without `default`: field is required in config
 - With `default = value`: field is optional, uses default if not present